7 Mystery Books Like The Inheritance Games

 5. A Good Girl’s Guide to Murder

-A Good Girl’s Guide to Murder is a suspense and mystery series that won Goodreads Choice Award Nominee.
+A Good Girl’s Guide to Murder is a suspense and mystery series that won the Goodreads Choice Award Nominee.
 The story follows Andie, who disappears, and she’s later presumed dead because her boyfriend, Sal, says he committed suicide, claiming he did it.
 Pippa believes that there is more to this case.
-So she starts investigating the case as her school’s final project.
+So, she starts investigating the case as her school’s final project.
 The first thing I noticed when I started reading the book was the main character, Pippa, had this pick-me-up girl energy, which I do not want at all.

 Besides that, I also found her character quite annoying and mostly unethical.
 While investigating that case, she pretends to be Andie’s friend and then pretends to be a drug addict.
 At the same time, she keeps barging into people’s houses.
 She invaded people’s personal space by looking into their phones and laptops.
 Even if you consider this excuse that she was a detective, it doesn’t make sense that she was not getting any consequences from these people.

 As we’re talking about the pages, keeping the mystery alive for this long is quite impressive.
 I loved how Pippa already knows what you are thinking, and she says that aloud.
 Then she gives you explanations of why that cannot happen.
-I recommend the book to someone who is looking for a thriller mystery read alike The Inheritance Games.
+I recommend the book to someone who is looking for a thriller mystery read like The Inheritance Games.

 A Good Girl's Guide to Murder